canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/configure-ssh-2fa/configure-ssh-2fa.md

 ### Configuring SSH

-To make SSH use the oath PAM module, add the following line to the /etc/pam.d/sshd file:
+To make SSH use the Google Authenticator PAM module, add the following line to the /etc/pam.d/sshd file:

 ```
 auth required pam_google_authenticator.so